 We’ve outlined how spend management software with its automated efficiency and visibility can save you time and money.
 We’ve also seen how it can reduce or in some cases remove unauthorized spend.
 Now let’s look at how it can be used to add savings as a strategy.
 This is an area that legacy systems don’t even measure.

 The hidden power of spend data lies in how you can leverage it to gain a competitive advantage.
 You just saved your purchasing manager a lot of time by no longer needing days to gather data for reporting.
 You’ve automated spend data collection for project audits and more granular reporting.
 Now let’s explore an added and often overlooked benefit to improved visibility—the ability to easily negotiate with vendors.
 All this new data gives your purchasing manager an edge.
 By seeing how much money is being spent and with which vendors, you can work out better terms and pricing with your high-volume vendors.
 That’s a great use of spend data and recaptured time.

 Next, you can find ways to save on everyday spend like maintenance, repair and operations (MRO), office supplies, technology and furniture.
 There’s even a way to save on fleet or bulk orders.
 Fraxion spend management software makes this easy with its value-added group purchasing discount service.
 Fraxion delivers an integrated group purchasing platform that saves an average of 30% with vendors you already know and trust.
-By punching out to vendors like Grainger and CDW or using the competitive Marketplace portal with over 25 vendors—your savings strategy just took off without any additional work, contracts or annual spend requirements.
+By punching out to vendors like Grainger and CDW your savings strategy can take off without any additional work, contracts or annual spend requirements.